Thirty Years' War: Palatinate campaign

-At the same time, Spain was drawn into the conflict due to the strategic importance of the Spanish Road for their war in the Netherlands, and its proximity to the Palatinate.
-When an army led by Córdoba occupied the Lower Palatinate in October 1619, James I sent English naval forces against Spanish colonial possessions and threatened war if Spanish troops were not withdrawn by spring 1621.
-These actions were primarily designed to placate his opponents in Parliament, who considered his pro-Spanish policy a betrayal of the Protestant cause.
-Spanish chief minister Olivares correctly interpreted them as an invitation to open negotiations, and in return for an Anglo-Spanish alliance offered to restore Frederick to his Rhineland possessions.
+At the same time, Spain was drawn into the conflict due to the strategic importance of the Spanish Road, and its proximity to the Palatinate.
+When an army led by Córdoba occupied the Lower Palatinate in October 1619, James I sent English naval forces against Spanish colonies in the Americas, and threatened war if Spanish troops were not withdrawn by spring 1621.
+These actions were primarily designed to placate his opponents in Parliament, for whom his pro-Spanish policy was a betrayal of the Protestant cause.
+Spanish chief minister Count-Duke Olivares correctly interpreted them as an invitation to open negotiations, and in return for an Anglo-Spanish alliance offered to restore Frederick to his Rhineland possessions.

 Since Frederick's demand for full restitution of his lands and titles was incompatible with the Treaty of Munich, hopes of a negotiated peace quickly evaporated.
-Despite defeat in Bohemia, Frederick's allies included Georg Friedrich of Baden and Christian of Brunswick, while the Dutch provided him with military support after the Eighty Years' War restarted in April 1621 and his father-in-law James funded an army of mercenaries under Mansfeld.
-However, their failure to co-ordinate effectively led to a series of defeats by Spanish and Catholic League forces, at Wimpfen in May 1622, which forced Georg Friedrich to seek peace and at Höchst in June, which forced Christian to meet up with Mansfeld.
+Despite defeat in Bohemia, Frederick still had allies including Georg Friedrich of Baden and Christian of Brunswick, while the Dutch provided military support and his father-in-law James funded an army of mercenaries under Mansfeld.
+However, failure to co-ordinate effectively led to defeats at Wimpfen in May 1622, after which Georg Friedrich made peace, and Höchst in June.

 By November 1622, Spanish and imperial troops controlled most of the Palatinate, apart from Frankenthal, which was held by a small English garrison under Sir Horace Vere.
-The remnants of Mansfeld's army took refuge in the Dutch Republic, as did Frederick, who spent most of his time in The Hague until his death in November 1632.
+After Höchst, Mansfeld and Christian united at Hagenau before moving towards the Netherlands.
+They were stopped by Córdoba at Fleurus, but the Protestant army escaped destruction, and made it to Bergen op Zoom.
+Frederick arrived in the Netherlands in 1622, where he lived in The Hague until his death in November 1632.

-At a meeting of the Imperial Diet in February 1623, Ferdinand forced through provisions transferring Frederick's titles, lands, and electoral vote to Maximilian.
+When the Imperial Diet met in February 1623, Ferdinand forced through provisions transferring Frederick's titles, lands, and electoral vote to Maximilian.
 He did so with support from the Catholic League, despite strong opposition from Protestant members, as well as the Spanish.
-The Palatinate was clearly lost; in March, James instructed Vere to surrender Frankenthal, while Tilly's victory over Christian of Brunswick at Stadtlohn in August completed military operations.
-However, Spanish and Dutch involvement in the campaign was a significant step in internationalising the war, while Frederick's removal meant other Protestant princes began discussing armed resistance to preserve their own rights and territories.
+The Palatinate was clearly lost, and in March Vere surrendered Frankenthal, while campaigning ended with Tilly's victory over Christian of Brunswick at Stadtlohn in August.
+However, Spanish and Dutch involvement was a significant step in internationalising the war, while Frederick's removal meant other Protestant princes began planning how to preserve their own rights and territories.